rdodson41/dot-files_deprecated/README.md

 # dot-files

 **dot-files** is a collection of configuration files with which I customize my software development environment on OS X and Linux.
-Specifically, **dot-files** includes Bash, Vim, Git, GPG, Triton, and Docker configuration files.
+Specifically, **dot-files** includes Bash, Vim, tmux, Git, GPG, Triton, and Docker configuration files.

  ![OS X Terminal][1]